 Think about what you want to accomplish and then decide on a date to accomplish it by.
 Consider realistically how long it should take you and don’t forget to plan around any major events coming up.
-A common mistake is to set a 3 or 6-month plan without taking holidays or vacations into account.
+A common mistake is to set a 3 or 6-month plan without taking holidays, major events, or vacations into account.

 4. Get a Support System in Place

 There will be times when you lack motivation and you are going to suffer setbacks.
 When that happens you will need to have a strong support system in place to get you over those hurdles.
 Don’t wait until you need them to reach out, it will be too late then.